Ketevana/Data-Science-Capstone-Project/README.md

 * Retail price

-I had to extract a current retail price manually from brand webpages and public Magazines.
-Then I calculate the mean value of certain model and hard-coded it in my dataset in 'mean_retail_price' column.
+I had to extract a current retail price manually from brand web pages and public Magazines.
+Then I calculated the mean value of a certain model and hard-coded it in my dataset in 'mean_retail_price' column.

 * Discount price

 Checking some prices manually, many of them have typos or they weren't true prices.
 I have dropped very low resale prices for the purpose of modelling.

-Overall, I've removed all null values except description column, cleaned each column to have relevant values, extracted and converted string into integers, cleaned duplicates etc. The final dataset consists of 12774 observations.
+Overall, I've removed all null values except the description column, cleaned each column to have relevant values, extracted and converted string into integers, cleaned duplicates etc. The final dataset consists of 12774 observations.

 ## EDA